totuni/esp-studio-examplesII/Transformations/filter/README.md

 This project contains two windows that are connected with a simple linear workflow:
 <!-- Wondering if these should be bullets instead of numbers -->
 1. **SourceWindow**: This is a Source window that receives data from the Lua connector.
 It defines the schema and structure for incoming events.
 2. **Filter**: This is a Filter window that contains logic to check if the temperature is above 75°F. If the temperate is over 75°F, the event is forwarded; otherwise, the event is discarded.
-Filter logic can be coded in Lua, Python, C, or Expression Language.
+Filter logic can be coded in Lua, Python, C, or Expression Engine Language.
 The following figure shows how the Filter window is configured to filter the temperatures:
 ![image-20250716132959551](img/image-20250716132959551.png)